francesliang/francesliang.github.io/_posts/2019-05-26-reflections-on-building-deep-learning-projects.md

 <br>

-After setting up the "barebones neural network", it comes to the step that seems to be the most boring, but in fact a very crucial one - data collection and splitting.
+After setting up the "barebones neural network", it comes to the step that seems to be the most boring, but in fact a very crucial one - data preparation.

 <br>